frehberg/test-generator/test-generator/README.md

  #[allow(non_snake_case)]
  fn verify_resource_res_set3_input_txt() { verify_resource("res/set3/input.txt".into()); }
  ```

  Note: The trailing `into()` method-call permits users to implement the `Into`-Trait for auto-conversations.

 ## Conditional Build Process

-The Test-Funciton-Generator shall be rerun every time a new resource-file is added or one of the existing ones have been changed.
+The test-function-generator shall be rerun every time a new resource-file is added or one of
+the existing ones have been changed.

-The conditional build can be realized using the crate `build-deps`, that is combining the functionality of the
+The conditional build can be realized using the crate [build-deps](https://crates.io/crates/build-deps), expanding
-crates `build-helper` and `glob`.
+a `glob` pattern such as `res/*/input.txt` and registering these elements in cargo-monitoring list.
 The user specifies a directory or a set of files, or a  a filter-pattern to be watched by
 cargo process shall for changes.
 In case of changes, the build-process of the Rust-sources is re-run.

 The following diagram illustrates the integration of the build-script into the conditional cargo build-process.

 ![ <Diagram - Build Script Intregration> ](docs/build-script-sequence.png)

 ## GLOB Filter Pattern Examples